All About Pocket Irrigation

 How We Can Help You

 The professionals at Burke Dental offer a variety of treatments to patients in the Burke, Virginia area.
 We offer preventative, cosmetic and restorative dental procedures.
 At Burke Dental, we know it is our job to give our patients top quality care and to serve all their dental needs.
-Dr. James Willis and his team create custom treatment plans for their patients based on an individual’s specific needs.
-There are times Dr. Willis will recommend a simple dental cleaning and other times, he will recommend pocket irrigation to provide a deep clean to help treat and avoid gum disease.
+Dr. Ghanavati and his team create custom treatment plans for their patients based on an individual’s specific needs.
+There are times Dr. Ghanavati will recommend a simple dental cleaning and other times, he will recommend pocket irrigation to provide a deep clean to help treat and avoid gum disease.

 Request an Appointment Today!